-Getting started with e-liquids can sometimes be a little bit daunting.
+Getting started with e-liquids can sometimes be a little daunting.
 If you’re switching from smoking to vaping, then there can be quite a lot of terminology and jargon to get to grips with.
 Luckily, this e-liquids guide is on-hand to help out anybody looking to get started with vaping, or just curious about vape juices in general.

-E-liquids, quite simply, are the liquids that are put into your vape device which are then vaporised and inhaled.
+E-liquids, quite simply, are the liquids that are put into your vape device, which are then vaporised and inhaled.
 E-liquid is known by a variety of names such as e-juice or vape juice; these are all just more casual words for e-liquid.

 E-liquids do, however, come in a variety of forms.
-There are many different flavours, strengths and formulas available to vapers.
+There are many flavours, strengths, and formulas available to vapers.
 At first, this may seem confusing, but trust us when we say the e-liquid variety is one of the best things about vaping!
 Once you’ve read this guide, you should have a solid understanding of what e-liquids are and hopefully a better idea of what e-liquid is best for you!